kerel-fs/ogn-skylines-gateway/README.md

   [devices]
-    import_ddb             Import registered devices from the DDB (discards all devices before import). insert                 Insert a new user into the database. show_all               Show all devices with known location. show_nearby            Show nearby devices.
+    import_ddb             Import registered devices from the DDB (discards all devices before import). show_all               Show all devices with known location. show_nearby            Show nearby devices.

+  [users]
+    delete                 Delete a user.
+    insert                 Insert a new user.
+    show                   Show a user.
+    show_all               Show all users.
 ```

 ## License